obpr/av_granu_Sampler_AV/doc/manual.md

 Two Step sequencers called A and B generating number sequence according to:

 A number sequence of time

 A number sequence of iteration

-A number sequence of progressivity
+A number sequence of progresivity

 A number sequence to be added or subtract

 *`$` = value, each step got a value*